injcristianrojas/swsec-intro/README.md

 node serve.js
 ```

 Go to http://localhost:1337 and have fun.
+No auto-reload, though.